theDeira/esx_carmileage/README.md

 ## /5664
 - Example: /5664 AXIS8844
-- With this command you can see how much mileage have your vehicle.
+- With this command you can see how much mileage your vehicle have.